 If the Responsible Authority decides to grant the permit, you can appeal against the decision.
 Details of the appeal procedures are set out on the back of the Notice of Decision you will receive.
 An appeal must be made on a prescribed form (obtainable from the VCAT website) and accompanied by the prescribed fee.
 A copy of this form must be given to the Responsible Authority giving notice of its decision.

 If the Responsible Authority (Council) refuses the application, the applicant can also appeal.
 The provisions are set out on the Refusal of Planning Application which will be issued and forwarded to all parties.

 Objections / letters of support can be submitted:

 - Delivered in person to the Planning Counter at 1230 Nepean Highway, Cheltenham

 What happens after an objection is lodged?

 A letter will be forwarded to the objector / supporter within 10 working days, formally acknowledging receipt of your submission.
 If you have lodged your objection via our website, you should also receive an automated email response from Council's City Development Department.

 As an objector / supporter, you may

 be invited to a Planning Consultation Meeting at the City Development Office, together with other objectors, the permit applicant, Council's Planning Officer, and Ward Councillors if available.
-For information in relation to the Planning Consultation process, please click here
+Find out more on the Planning Consultation process